 However, later with the new water infrastructure, water meters were installed to households and businesses, with town residents now having to pay for their household water.

 The Clermont Telegram further stated that “the project received State and Federal government funding with Emerald Shire Council providing $45,000.”

 On 3rd July 2007, Jim Pearce M.P. member for Fitzroy, officially opened a further upgrade of the Comet Water Treatment Plant on behalf of Andrew Fraser, Minister for Local Government, Planning, Sport and Recreation.
 The project was sponsored by Ensham Resources, the Queensland Government and the Emerald Shire Council.
 This upgrade has assured town residents of very good supply of quality reticulated water.

 With the amalgamation of four shire councils in 2007, the Central Highlands Regional Council now manages Comet’s water supply.

 What a long way Comet has come.
 Where the old locomotive boiler and steam driven pump, which delivered water to the town for so many years once stood, the water is now lifted with an electric submersible pump to the treatment plant, before delivering this precious commodity to the Comet township.

 I guess most of us take clean water for granted but looking back over the years I think how lucky I am now to have clean filtered water to bathe in but many of us still prefer our drinking water from rain water tanks.

--Rosemary McLeod, 2016.
+-Compiled by Rosemary McLeod, 2016.
 Acknowledgements: Nathan Litzow, Central Highlands Regional Council; Audrey Bywater (daughter of William Ellis); Greg Hallam Q.R. historian.